millingtonsully/delphi/docs/scale_mismatch_fix_summary.md

 ```

 **Check for:**
-- Scale correction summary showing how many series were corrected
 - Detailed scale analysis output
 - Improved MASE score (should be much lower than 29.67)
 - Validation warnings (should be reduced)

-## Next Steps if Issues Persist
+- Note: Scale correction is no longer applied (was found to be unnecessary)

+## Current Status

+Scale correction has been removed as unnecessary.
+The evaluation pipeline works correctly:
+- TBATS fits on deseasonalized data
+- Model predicts on deseasonalized scale
+- Re-seasonalization restores original scale
+- No scale correction needed (0/100 series required it)

-If scale correction doesn't fully resolve the issue:
+If scale issues persist in the future:

 1. **Check Training Data Scale**: Verify training targets are at same scale as evaluation
 2. **Investigate TBATS**: Check if TBATS forecasts are on correct scale